arthurcadore/wireshark-dissector-plugins/README.md

 # Dissector Plugins for Wireshrk

-## This repository is dedicated to dissector (.lua) files to be used as plugins in Wireshark software.
+## This repository contains Lua dissector files that serve as plugins for the Wireshark software.

 ---
 ### Prerequisites: